intentive-life/omni/README.md

 <img src="/src/assets/logo.png" alt="uwu" width="200"/>

-# Cheating Daddy
+# Focus Buddy

 > [!NOTE]
 > Use latest MacOS and Windows version, older versions have limited support

 > [!NOTE]
-> During testing it wont answer if you ask something, you need to simulate interviewer asking question, which it will answer
+> Focus Buddy helps you stay productive by monitoring your screen activity and providing AI-powered insights

-A real-time AI assistant that provides contextual help during video calls, interviews, presentations, and meetings using screen capture and audio analysis.
+An AI-powered focus monitoring and productivity assistant that helps you stay on task and improve your productivity through intelligent screen analysis and task management.

 ## Features

-- **Live AI Assistance**: Real-time help powered by Google Gemini 2.0 Flash Live
+- **AI-Powered Focus Monitoring**: Real-time screen analysis using Google Gemini 2.0 Flash Live
-- **Screen & Audio Capture**: Analyzes what you see and hear for contextual responses
+- **Task Management**: Built-in todo list with task tracking and completion
-- **Multiple Profiles**: Interview, Sales Call, Business Meeting, Presentation, Negotiation
+- **Focus Sessions**: Monitor your productivity during focused work sessions
-- **Transparent Overlay**: Always-on-top window that can be positioned anywhere
+- **Smart Notifications**: Get alerts when you're distracted with helpful suggestions
-- **Click-through Mode**: Make window transparent to clicks when needed
+- **Productivity Analytics**: Track your focus patterns and improvement over time
-- **Cross-platform**: Works on macOS, Windows, and Linux (kinda, dont use, just for testing rn)
+- **Cross-platform**: Works on macOS, Windows, and Linux

 ## Setup